h3tz/wca-api/V1/records.md

   },
   ...
 ```
-- Get the records only from 444 of switzerland
+- Get the records only from 444 of Switzerland

 - **Post** : `https://wcascrap-64e44a2b3e5b.herokuapp.com/api/V1/records?event=444&region=switzerland`
 ```json